10 Individual learning

 The challenge of delayed consequences is solved by the learning rule, which updates the value beliefs in light of new information using the Bellman equation, as in Lecture 03.01-SequentialDecisions.

-The exploration-exploitation trade-off poses a fundamental problem for decision-making under uncertainty.
+A behavioral rule must deal with the exploration-exploitation trade-off, which poses a fundamental problem for decision-making under uncertainty.

 Under too much exploitation, the agent may pick an action that is not optimal, as it has not yet sufficiently explored all possible actions.
 It acts under the false belief that its current value beliefs are already correct or optimal.
 Thus, it loses out on possible rewards it would have gotten if it had explored more and discovered that a different course of action is better.